sjl/chancery/docs/02-usage.markdown

       :banded-mail
       :plate-mail)

-The Zipf distribution can itself take an argument `exponent`, which is the exponent characterizing the distribution.
+The Zipf distribution can take an argument `exponent`, which is the exponent characterizing the distribution.
 The default is `1.0`, and larger exponents will result in the earlier terms being chosen more often:

     :::lisp
     (define-rule (foo :distribution :zipf)